 For our crews the ILM Project was particularly challenging, with extensive climbing and helicopter flying at high altitudes.
 All our safety practices were strictly adhered to and as always, our company and our employees demonstrated an uncompromising regard for the environment and local communities.

-- Multiple Elevation Changes to 6000', traversing 4 mountain ranges.
+- Multiple Elevation Changes to 6000', traversing four mountain ranges.

-- Areas with snow pack for 10 months per year.
+- Areas with snow pack for ten months per year.

 - Three river crossings greater than 0.5 miles in length.

-- 35% of project completed by use of helicopter.
+- 35% of the project was completed by use of a helicopter.